 - Good Start Ambassadors will help new students settle in and feel like they belong to CIT through activites at classroom level, campus level and online; such as, running icebreaker activities, responding to student enquiries at the Just Ask! desk, contributing to organising events, running competitions and giveaways and delivering key messages in presentations to class groups.

-- Good Start Ambassadors must be positive, hardworking, enthusiastic teamplayers who are willing to get stuck in and help new students settle into CIT.
+- Good Start Ambassadors must be positive, hardworking, enthusiastic teamplayers who are willing to get stuck in and help new students settle into MTU.
 If you are a people person and enjoy being part of a team, this is the role for you.

 - Check out the Good Start Ambassador JOB DESCRIPTION